 At the same time, chilling the dough dries out the cookie dough, which concentrates the flavors even more.
 It’s like the difference between watered-down lemonade and lemonade with less water, Hamel says.
 Also, letting the dough rest breaks the flour down into its component parts, including simple carbohydrates (ie: sugar).
 More sugar means more sweetness.

-But … then there are bakers who swear that chilling the dough ruins their cookies.
-So there's that.
+However, there are bakers who swear that chilling the dough ruins their cookies.
+So there’s that.
 We recommend trying two batches.
-If you like the way the first batch turns out, no need to try the other way — at least if you're pressed for time.
+If you like the way the first batch turns out, no need to try the other way—at least if you’re pressed for time.

 Take your sugar cookies out of the oven before the edges turn golden.
 It’s not like chocolate chip cookies or other kinds.
 To ensure your cookies have that satisfying chew to them, stop baking them earlier.
 Otherwise, they’ll be hard.